snikproject/graph/README.md

 * `error`: for errors that shut down the application

 ## Adaptation
 If you like SNIK Graph and want to use it with different data, please open an issue.
-While the main part is written generally, there .
+If the website and the SPARQL endpoint are on different domains, you may need to [enable CORS in the SPARQL endpoint](http://vos.openlinksw.com/owiki/wiki/VOS/VirtTipsAndTricksCORsEnableSPARQLURLs).

 ## License
-SNIK Graph has a noncommercial license with copyleft, the *Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International*, see LICENCE for details.
+SNIK Graph has a license with copyleft, the [GPLv3](LICENSE) for details.
-We want to encourage reuse, modification, derivation and distribution as much as possible, so if that license is a problem for you please contact [Prof. Winter](www.people.imise.uni-leipzig.de/alfred.winter) and we try our best to find a solution.
+We want to encourage reuse, modification, derivation and distribution as much as possible, so if that license is a problem for you please contact [Prof. Winter](https://www.people.imise.uni-leipzig.de/alfred.winter) and we try our best to find a solution.